 - A germination test can be performed easily with the wet paper towel/baggie method.
 Just place a few seeds in a damp paper towel or coffee filter & seal them in a plastic baggie.
 Your seeds should germinate within 10 days or less.
 If you see no signs of growth – it’s time to go shopping!

 Check out this stylish seed storage bin to the right.
-There are monthly dividers so you by sort your seeds by growing month which comes in handy especially during planting season.
+There are monthly dividers so you can sort your seeds by growing month which comes in handy especially during planting season.

 An old shoe box can also work for seed storage as well, but this is much cuter!
 Once you get the hang of growing from seed, it is always hard to walk by the seed racks without picking up a few extra packets, so it’s good to setup an organization system, so you don’t forget what you already have!